unam3/docs/src/guide/extras/reactivity-in-depth.md

 count.value++
 ```

-In fact, this is pretty close to how a Vue component keeps the state and the DOM in sync - each component instance creates a reactive effect to render and update the DOM.
-Of course, Vue components use much more efficient ways to update the DOM than `innerHTML`.
-This is discussed in [Rendering Mechanism](./rendering-mechanism).
+This is pretty close to how a Vue component keeps the state and the DOM in sync: each component instance creates a reactive effect to render and update the DOM.
+Of course, Vue components use much more efficient [ways to update the DOM](./rendering-mechanism) than `innerHTML`.

 <div class="options-api">